MBS Bonsai Workshops

 Consider joining your best choice for bonsai fun, education, and community service, Join MBS, and let the fun begin.

-Peter Tea will be our special guest at this year's annual exhibit in September.
-Peter is an outstanding young bonsai artist, a graduate Boon's Bonsai Intensive program, winner of the Joshua Roth New Talent Bonsai Competition in 2009, and is starting his 2nd year of his 5-year apprenticeship with Bonsai Master Junichiro Tanaka in Nogoya, Japan.
+Peter Tea is an outstanding young bonsai artist, a graduate Boon's Bonsai Intensive program, winner of the Joshua Roth New Talent Bonsai Competition in 2009, and is starting his 2nd year of his 5-year apprenticeship with Bonsai Master Junichiro Tanaka in Nogoya, Japan.

 Peter introduces himself: "I am very open in my teaching and have never liked keeping Bonsai a secret.
 I will do my best in answering any questions members and guest may have.
 I like to create a fun open environment and work with people from all skill levels.
 All that I ask is that the membership is open as well and ready to learn new things in Bonsai."